typetron/typetron.org/tutorials/blog/auth.md

 ## Authentication

 Right now everyone can add, edit and delete articles on our blog, but we want to restrict this so only we can do these actions.
-To do so we need to protect our routes so only a trusted user (you) can access them.
-This is what authentication is all about.
+To do so, we need to protect our routes so only a trusted user (you) can access them.
+This is what [authentication](/docs/authentication) is all about.

-Typetron has support for authentication out of the box.
+Typetron has support for [authentication](/docs/authentication) out of the box.
 You can protect our routes by using the _AuthMiddleware_:

 ```file-path